On June 15, 2019, communities around the world will be “dancing for safe water, for everyone, everywhere”.

 About the Event

-Each dance will be performed on June 24th at a time and location determined by the local choreographers.
-Each group will produce a 4-part site-specific performance; the first two parts local and latter two global:
+Each dance will be performed on June 15th at 3pm local time in a location determined by the local Choreographer or Site Leader.
+Each group will produce a 4-part site-specific performance; the first two parts – local and latter two – global:

 - Section I. Ritual: An opening ceremony specific to each site.

 - Section II.
 Local Dance: A dance created by choreographers from that area, using locally-based music, around specified local issues with water.